quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpoint SHOULD send an immediate acknowledgement when a packet marked with the ECN Congestion Experienced (CE) codepoint in the IP header is received and the previously received packet was not marked CE.

-An endpoint SHOULD also acknowledge packets received with a CE mark as though they were ack-eliciting, even if they are not ack-eliciting.
-This ensures feedback on CE is received in a timely manner when most packets are not ack-eliciting.

 Doing this reduces the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during